1dv031/syllabus/examination/part_3/examination.md

 * acmec.xx222xx.devopslab.xyz (PHP, Wordpress)
 * acmed.xx222xx.devopslab.xyz (Node.js, Express-template)

-We also need to have DNS management that you will need to install and configure for us.
-You should set up name servers to be authoritative for the zone xx222xx.devopslab.xyz.
+To be able to handle the domain name we also need to have DNS management.
+You should set up two name servers, one primary and one secondary, to be authoritative for the zone xx222xx.devopslab.xyz.
 When you are ready to be delegated the control for the zone you will "buy" the domain name and register your name servers from [DNS Manager](https://www.devopslab.xyz).
-Log in with the same credentials as you have at our Lab Cloud.
+Log in with the same credentials as you have at our CS Cloud.
 When logged in you can register your name servers, if you get an error look at the error messaged and fix your name servers and try again.

 *Please note that **xx222xx** should be replaced by your LNU username*

 Web Server and DNS servers should be in their own DMZ separate from the LAN.

 ### Part 2 - LAN
 We also want you to install and set up a LAN for us, separated from the above described DMZ.
-In this scenario it will work to use the designated cloud service (labcloudftk.lnu.se).
+In this scenario it will work to use the designated cloud service (cscloud.lnu.se).
 We have the following demands on our LAN:

 * Management of Active Directory in which our organization has been implemented in a good way.
 See our organizational structure below.
 * DomainName should be ad.*xx222xx*.devopslab.xyz and the DomainNetbiosName should be Acme